Having fun and exploring the power of Photoshop Generative Fill

 Getting images on brand by changing colours

-Before we show some before-afters, do you know what some of my colleagues call designers?
+Before we look at some before-after examples, do you know what one of my colleagues calls designers?
 Picture-scrollers.
-Because we, designers, scroll.
+Because we as designers, scroll.
 A lot.
-Looking for the right picture.
-The right accent colours, composition, light, the exact art direction we’re looking for.
+Search for the right picture.
+The right accent color, composition, light, and the exact art direction we’re aiming for.

 I think it’s pretty amazing—especially the first image above.
 The yellow sweater, the dog, and the changed painting on the wall make the image less stocky and more fun & energetic.